 - Gene is a functional piece of DNA for a specific trait while alleles are a different variation of a gene.

-- Gene encodes for a particular protein while alleles produce different phenotypes related to it.
+- A gene makes a protein while alleles produce different phenotypes related to it.

-- Gene is an individual unit of one trait while the alleles occur in pair.
+- Gene is a single unit for one trait while the alleles occur in pairs.

 - The genes are present in all known organism while not all the alleles are present in all the organism

-- Genes govern a trait of a group of trait while the alleles produce different phenotypes for different traits.
+- Genes govern a trait or a group of traits while the alleles produce different phenotypes for different traits.

-Some mutations or changes are harmful but some are beneficial and help us to live, even, some mutations are harmful temporarily but can be helpful in future.
+Some mutations or changes are harmful but some are beneficial and help us to live.
+Even, some mutations are harmful temporarily but can be helpful in the future.